JackDougherty/jack-site/_pages/educ309.md

 - Update on [Short Essay #4: Responses to the "Trinity's Relationship with the Neighborhood" Report](https://docs.google.com/document/d/1ViaGoj1ulf1euEqNE-NIyB9jC6xXIziejF6Xk6U9gqI/edit).
 Attend public event where Megan Brown presents the [Report](http://cher.trincoll.edu/resident-survey-2019), and listen and write down how attendees respond, without using their names unless they request it.
 About 300 words.
 Email to me with your name within 48 hours after the event:
   - Tues Oct 15th Frog Hollow NRZ meeting (attended by Rafael, Eleanor, Elizabeth Densen)
   - Finalize assignments for upcoming NRZ or campus meetings below,
   - Friday Oct 25th McCook 201 conference room (attended by Miley)
-  - Tues Nov 12th at 6pm, Southwest/Behind the Rocks NRZ, Free Center, 460 New Britain Ave, with students: Clare, Elizabeth Daly, Mabel, Alysia, Caila; Jack will provide transportation if needed
+  - Tues Nov 12th at 6pm, Southwest/Behind the Rocks NRZ, Free Center, 460 New Britain Ave, with students: Clare, Elizabeth Daly, Mabel, Alysia, Caila, Amber; Jack will provide transportation if needed
   - Thur Nov 14th at 6pm, Maple Ave NRZ, St. Augustine Church, 10 Campfield Ave, with students TBA; Jack will provide transportation if needed
-  - choose a date above: Meghan, Amber
+  - choose a date above: Meghan
 - [Common Hour event in Washington Room](https://events.trincoll.edu/#!view/event/date/20191105/event_id/74907): "Social Mobility Through Education: A Conversation with Paul Tough, Author of *The Years that Matter Most*”

 ### Thur Nov 7